 Anchorage, AK 99503

-More than one bid can be submitted within the mailing envelope.
+More than one bid can be submitted within the outer mailing envelope.

 Successful bids are not transferable to another party without the express written consent of the TLO and an assignment fee.
 Sealed bids and all bid information will be confidential and stored in a locked safe until the bid opening.
-A bidder may withdraw a bid before the bid opening date.
-To withdraw a bid, the bidder must do so in person or through an agent with properly executed power of attorney; in either case identification must be presented.
-A bid may be withdrawn until 8:30 a.m. on the bid opening date, April 4, 2017.
+If the Bidder would like to withdraw a bid, the Bidder must do so in person or through an agent with properly executed power of attorney; in either case, identification must be presented.
+A bid may be withdrawn until 8:30 a.m. on the bid opening date, October 30, 2017.

 Bid Opening/Apparent High Bidder Notification Procedures